 Information such as the client's Contact Name, Addressee, Salutation is retrieved from Xero Practice Manager for the primary contact of the client, as displayed on the Client - Summary tab (refer to Client Summary).

-- User information from Xero Practice Manager - for example, the Author Name, Author Phone.
+- User information from Xero Practice Manager - for example, the Owner (creator of the document) Name, Owner Phone.

-- Information from FYI - for example, the Role of the Author, a unique Reference Number for the FYI document and the date the document was created.
+- Information from FYI - for example, the Role of the Owner, a unique Reference Number for the FYI document and the date the document was created.

 - Results from a Word function - for example, "today's date" automatically generated.